 Keeping track of what’s going on in your sales pipeline is critical.

-Before taking action, the first thing you need to do is understand why leads are getting stuck in the first place.
 When you do a bit of digging, you’ll likely be able to link inactive leads to a few specific causes.

 If you don’t have the right contact information for the decision-maker at a company, you won’t be able to make a sale.
 Alternatively, a prospect may enter an email address that they don’t use very often when they fill out a form on your site.
 This is a problem in both cases because your message isn’t getting in front of the people who need to see it.
 Take a look at the bounce rates for your emails.
 If they’re high, that’s one indicator that you aren’t selling to the right person (or anyone at all).